LibreEdit-org/proxygenerator/README.md

 # LibreEdit
-A Html5 video editing engine in the browser
+A Html5 video editing engine that can run in your browser.
+This is unfinished, so it really isn't a video editor yet.